Wanjie-Ryan/Go-Budget/readme.md

 if the foreign key field is called User, then it will expect User + ID, that is the convetion.

-**validations should NOT have spaces in between them**
+**validations should NOT have spaces in between them** In GORM Transactions help to:

+1. Group multiple operations (mulitple inserts/updates/deletes) into one atomic unit.
+2. Rollback if any operation fails.
+3. Ensure consistency especially when performing complex data modifications

+Use db.transaction(...) or manually control with db.Begin(), tx.Commit(), and tx.Rollback()